-Listing the recipient’s name and address is standard protocol for most formal business letters, but it may be especially important when requesting documentation.
-If forwarded to an agent or provider, this ensures the necessary information to locate the policy and produce a COI is included.
+Listing the recipient’s name and address is standard protocol for most formal business letters, but may be especially important when requesting documentation.
+If forwarded to an agent or provider, this ensures you are including the necessary information to locate the policy and produce a COI.

 Remind Them of the Contract

-Your letter should reference the terms of the contract in case the policy must be modified to comply with the agreement.
-Key details such as the contract number, limits, loss payee and/or additional insured endorsement requirements, and the pertinent date range are often helpful to restate.
-You may also include a copy of the contract for reference.
+Your letter should reference the terms of the contract in case the policy is modified to comply with the agreement.
+Key details such as contract number, limits, loss payee and/or additional insured endorsement requirements, and pertinent date range are often helpful to restate.
+You may also include a copy of the contract, for reference.

-Explain Where & When to Send the COI
+Explain Where & When to Send the Certificate of Insurance

-How Long Does It Take to Receive a COI?
+How Long Does It Take to Receive a Certificate of Insurance?

 Obtaining a COI may take a few days to weeks, depending on how quickly the broker can complete the paperwork.
 Some providers also allow policyholders to download a certificate of insurance through their website once the policy has been issued, which is typically much faster.

-Is There a Cost Associated With Requesting a COI?
+Is There a Cost Associated With Requesting a Certificate of Insurance?

-Once I Get a COI, Does That Mean I'm Definitely Covered?
+Once I Get a Certificate of Insurance, Does That Mean I'm Definitely Covered?